thi-ng/blog/2016/20160502-hiperf-clojurescript.md

 single-threaded environment of the JS VM.
 However, the currently only way to obtain _real_ extra compute resources of a multi-core CPU in JavaScript is to use WebWorkers and their use is one of the not-so-widely talked about topics in the Clojurescript community.
-For one, they’re not the same as multi-threading in Clojure, and furthermore, their use throws several spanners in the works, both in terms of Clojurescript (+Figwheel) workflow, but also due to their inherent limitation of running in an isolated environment from the main application.
+For one, they're not the same as multi-threading in Clojure, and furthermore, their use throws several spanners in the works, both in terms of Clojurescript (+Figwheel) workflow, but also due to their inherent limitation of running in an isolated environment from the main application.